uw-cmg/MAST-ML/docs/source/0_5_tutorials.rst

         2. Generate one-hot encoded features based on group labels
         3. Preprocess features to be normalized
         4. Select features using an ensemble model-based approach
-        5. Select features using forward selection
+        5. Generate learning curves using a basic feature selection approach
-        6. Generate learning curves using a basic feature selection approach
+        6. Select features using forward selection

 Tutorial 4: Model Fits and Data Split Tests (MASTML_Tutorial_4_Models_and_Tests.ipynb):
     In this notebook, we will learn how to run a few different types of models on a select dataset, and conduct a few different types of data splits to evaluate our model performance.
 In this tutorial, we will:
         1. Run a variety of model types from the scikit-learn package
-        2. Run a bootstrapped ensemble of linear ridge regression models
+        2. Run a bootstrapped ensemble of neural networks
         3. Compare performance of scikit-learn's gradient boosting method and XGBoost
         4. Compare performance of scikit-learn's neural network and Keras-based neural network regressor
         5. Compare model performance using random k-fold cross validation and leave out group cross validation